C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

       https://www.europeana.eu/portal/en
       https://pixabay.com

-5. you can also set your settings in Google on free images: http://images.google.com/advanced_image_search?hl=en
+5. you can also configure your settings in Google to show only free images: http://images.google.com/advanced_image_search?hl=en

 <!-- section -->